 9. ANTI AGING

 As with all other fruits and vegetables, bananas contain good amounts of antioxidants.
-In fact, they actually contain the potent antioxidants dopamine and catechins, both of which offer a reduced chance of heart disease and other degenerative diseases when eaten alongside other healthy plant base foods and regular exercise.
+In fact, they actually contain the potent antioxidants dopamine and catechins.
+Both of which offer a reduced chance of heart disease and other degenerative diseases, when eaten alongside other healthy plant based foods and regular exercise.

-Antioxidant rich foods in general will also help neutralise the free radical damage done from environmental toxins, which will ultimately help keep you youthful looking; and more importantly, will help to slow aging on the inside too, including the oxidation of your grey matter itself.
+Antioxidant rich foods will also help neutralise the free radical damage done from environmental toxins.
+These will ultimately help keep you youthful looking.
+But, more importantly, will help to slow aging on the inside too, including the oxidation of your grey matter itself.

 10. MOOD BOOSTER